3C4D/dataset_generation/EXAMPLE/explanation.md

 We map numerical values to these situations, 0, 1 and 2.
 We choose a normal distribution, the range will be between 0 and 2.
 The mean will be 'friend'.
 The standard deviation will be 1.

+With these parameters, we could have a cell of relation where two persons are friends AND family AND colleagues.